au-nlp/project-milestone-p2-group22/README.md

 ## Abstract (P2)

-This project explores how factual inaccuracies in training data influence the reliability and reasoning of multi purpose LLMs.
+This project explores how factual inaccuracies in training data influence the reliability and reasoning of multipurpose LLMs.
 Using the factuality annotated SmolDoc dataset from the SMOL project we investigate whether exposure to factually incorrect text via various adaptation techniques (ICL, PEFT and SFT) can "poison" an LLM’s general capabilities like question-answering.
 SmolDoc is a dataset with document-level translations from English to over 100 low-resource